kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

 ## Motivation

-Kueue currently performs a direct and non-configurable mapping of the resource requests/limits of a Job into the resource requests of the Job's Workload.
+Kueue currently performs a direct and mostly non-configurable mapping of the resource requests/limits of a Job into the resource requests of the Job's Workload.
+The only supported configuration is the ability to ignore resources that match a global `execludedResourcePrefixes` list.
 This direct mapping results in two significant limitations that limit the expressivity of Kueue's resource and quota mechanisms:
+1. Only resources that are explicitly listed in a Jobs requests/limits can be used in Kueue's quota calculations and admission decisions.
-1. For a Job to be admissible by a ClusterQueue, the ClusterQueue must have ResourceGroups whose CoveredResources include all resources requested by the Job.
+2. For a Job to be admissible by a ClusterQueue, the ClusterQueue must have ResourceGroups whose CoveredResources include all non-excluded resources requested by the Job.
-2. Only resources that are explicitly listed in a Jobs requests/limits can be used in Kueue's quota calculations.

-Injecting a configurable transformation function into this mapping will enable Kueue to support simpler and more powerful definitions of resource quotas.
+Injecting a more configurable transformation function into this mapping will enable Kueue to support simpler and more powerful definitions of resource quotas.

 ### Goals